THE PREDICTIVE ENTERPRISE: PROGRESSING TOWARDS THE HOLY GRAIL

 The Early Payoff

 Organizations that have mastered the foundational elements of supply chain analytics report a high return on investment across the enterprise.
-According to Gartner Inc., better analytics produced tangible benefits in such areas as product quality, revenue, asset utilization, product launches and order cycle time.
+According to Gartner Inc., better analytics produced tangible benefits in such areas as product quality, revenue, asset utilisation, product launches and order cycle time.

 Much work remains to be done to fully move toward a predictive operating model.
 But the payoff for tackling this task is powerful - higher margins, increased profits and sustainable competitive advantage.
 “It becomes a question of science,” says Richard Sharpe, CEO of software solutions company Competitive Insights.
 “Does the company want to move from decisions partially supported by data and opinions – a kind of educated guessing – to an environment where decisions are solely based on real-time facts coupled with business insight?
 That question should drive the whole conversation.”